 Expansion of the unalloyed uranium fuel has apparently occurred in the most highly irradiated (center) sections of the central fuel elements.
-The 10 mil clearance between fuel slug and cladding has been closed by fuel expansion.
-A maximum of 4 mils distortion of the cladding has been observed after 1,100 MWD/MT irradiation.
+The ten mil clearance between fuel slug and cladding has been closed by fuel expansion.
+A maximum of four mils distortion of the cladding has been observed after 1100 MWD/MT irradiation.
+No rupture of the fuel cladding has occurred; observation of reference fuel elements is continuing in order that irradiation may be stopped before reaching cladding failure.

 The life of the SRE core was terminated by failure of the fuel cladding of a number of elements.
 The cladding failure was discovered at the end of power run 14 on July 26, 1959, and has been attributed to local overheating of the fuel element rods caused by obstruction or blockage of coolant passages by foreign matter in the primary coolant system.
-Based on preliminary information, the mechanism of the cladding failure was the formation of an iron-uranium eutectic.
+Based on preliminary information, the mechanism of the clad failure was formation of an iron-uranium eutectic.

-The main obstacle to quick repair of the sodium system is awaiting decay of the sodium 24 activity.
+The main obstacle to quick repair of the sodium system is awaiting decay of the Sodium 24 activity.
 By advance scheduling of down-periods, it has been possible to minimize the outages necessary to permit decay.
 Other work requiring the reactor to be subcritical or just critical is scheduled for the decay period.
 Access to the primary system may be expedited by draining the radioactive sodium back to the shielded fill and drain tanks.
-If urgently required, access can be had to the piping galleries about 5 days after shutdown.
-Normally, a decay period of about 10 days is allowed.
+If urgently required, access can be had to the piping galleries about five days after shutdown.
+Normally, a decay period of about 10 days is taken.